 A sleek, dynamic triple threat in Aladdin

-Say Khori Petinaud’s last name fast enough and it sounds like “pedigree.”
+Say Khori Petinaud’s last name fast enough and it sounds “pedigree.”
 That’s apt for this triple-threat dancer who will make her Broadway debut in the ensemble of Aladdin in March.
-Petinaud’s sleek lines, dynamism and soaring jumps were refined at institutions like Dance Theatre of Harlem School, The Ailey School and NYU’s Tisch School of the Arts.
-And her upbeat attitude—she rarely gives way to frustration—has gone a long way to contributing to her success as well.
+Petinaud’s sleek lines and soaring jumps were refined at institutions like Dance Theatre of Harlem School and The Ailey School.

 Born in Atlanta, Petinaud, 26, spent most of her childhood in Centerville, Virginia, near Washington, DC.
 At first interested in sports, she started dance classes late.
 When she was 12, she saw Dance Theatre of Harlem perform Firebird at the Kennedy Center, and it galvanized her.
 “The beautiful ballerinas looked like me,” she says.
 “I wanted to be in their company.”
 The next year she started classes at Russell’s School of Ballet in Chantilly.